-Due to the continuing COVID crisis, the Old Union Clubhouse building and the Asian American Activities Center spaces are closed and all programs and events have been cancelled.
-This closure is part of the extraordinary measures being taken to protect our community, especially the vulnerable, and to try to control and slow the spread of the virus.
+Due to the continuing COVID crisis, the Old Union Clubhouse building and the Asian American Activities Center spaces are closed and all programs and events have been moved to virtual platforms.
+This closure of our phsycial spaces are part of the extraordinary measures being taken to protect our community, especially the vulnerable, and to try to control and slow the spread of the virus.

 If you need to reach the A3C staff you can email us (click our individual names below) or reach us during our Zoom Office Hours: